ravendb/docs/Documentation/2.5/Raven.Documentation.Pages/client-api/querying/static-indexes/indexing-related-documents.markdown

-﻿# Indexing Related Documents
+# Indexing Related Documents

 To extend indexing capabilities and simplify many scenarios, we have introduced the possibility to index related documents.
-For start, lets consider a simple `Customer - Invoice` scenario where you want to lookup for an `Invoice` by `Customer Name`.
+For start, let's consider a simple `Customer - Invoice` scenario where you want to lookup for an `Invoice` by `Customer Name`.

 {CODE indexing_related_documents_1@ClientApi\Querying\StaticIndexes\IndexingRelatedDocuments.cs /}